ame307/ZOEL-Webshop/README.md

 ## Concept
 Some family members are creating decorations, and they asked me if I could create a pretty simple "webshop" for them.
 They didn't want anything complicated, no payment possibilities, no database.

 I thought it was a great opportunity to get in touch with React Native, so I said yes.
 I do not want to share the code.
 I do not know how nice it is, as I was never a front-end developer, but the real reason is that it may contain information that I would not want to share.
 I don't want to go through the whole project, so I will only share some screenshots of what it looked like.
+In the end, unfortunately they had no time to deal with selling these so the site was never used.

 I used the following video as a starting point: https://www.youtube.com/watch?v=377AQ0y6LPA